Xcatgit0/Openprograms/readme.txt

 ---------------------------
-\.   program this is     ./
+\.   setup this is     ./
 /.
 Open-Source       .\
 \.                       ./
 /.                       .\